openedx/edx-documentation/en_us/install_operations/source/platform_releases/koa.rst

 Upgrading a Native Installation
 ===============================

-If you installed Open edX using the `Open edX Koa Native Installation`_, you can upgrade from one Koa release to another by re-running those steps using your desired Koa tag as the new value for ``OPENEDX_RELEASE``.
+If you installed Open edX using the `Open edX Native Installation`_, you can upgrade from one Koa release to another by re-running those steps using your desired Koa tag as the new value for ``OPENEDX_RELEASE``.